RfidResearchGroup/proxmark3/doc/magic_cards_notes.md

   * some cards use a fix "08" in anticollision, no matter the block0
   * some cards use a fix "08" in anticollision, unless SAK in block0 has most significant bit "80" set, in which case SAK="88"
 * BCC:
-  * all cards play blindly the block0 BCC bytes, beware!
+  * all cards play blindly the block0 BCC byte, beware!
 * ATS:
   * no card with ATS